Networked Communication for Decentralised Agents in Mean-Field Games: Introduction

-\item All three theoretical algorithms do not permit any learning in practical time.
-We novelly modify all three (Alg. \ref{networked_algorithm_experience_replay}) to make their practical convergence feasible, most notably by including an experience replay buffer, allowing us to {contribute the first empirical demonstrations of all three algorithms} (Sec. \ref{buffer_section}).
-An ablation study of the replay buffer is given in Appx. \ref{additional_experiments} - agents do not seem to learn at all without it.
+\item We show experimentally that all three theoretical algorithms do not seem to learn at all in any practical time (Sec. \ref{ablation_buffer_experiment_section}).
+We therefore modify all three (Alg. \ref{networked_algorithm_experience_replay}, Sec. \ref{practical_enhancements}) to make learning feasible by including an experience replay buffer, allowing us to {contribute the first empirical demonstrations of learning in all three architectures}.

-\item Our experiments demonstrate that in practical settings our communication scheme can significantly benefit learning speed over the independent case, often performing similarly to the centralised case while removing the restrictive assumption of the latter.
-We also show we can remove several of the algorithms' other theoretical assumptions via our practical modifications (a goal shared by other works on practical MFG algorithms \citep{cui2023learning}) (Secs. \ref{practical_generation}, \ref{discussion}).
+\item Our experiments demonstrate that in practical settings our communication scheme can markedly benefit learning speed over the independent case, sometimes performing similarly to the centralised case while removing the restrictive assumption of the latter.
+We also show that via our practical modifications we can learn without enforcing several of the algorithms' other theoretical assumptions (a goal shared by other works on practical MFG algorithms \citep{cui2023learning}) (Sec. \ref{discussion}).

-\item We provide additional empirical studies showing that our decentralised communication architecture brings {significant benefits over both the centralised and independent alternatives in terms of robustness to unexpected update failures and changes in population size} (Appx. \ref{additional_experiments}).
-For further discussion of how networked communication can benefit robustness in large multi-agent systems, see Appx. \ref{networksInMFGs}. \end{itemize} The paper structure is as follows: we give preliminaries in Sec. \ref{preliminaries} and present the theoretical algorithms and results in Secs. \ref{core_learning}-\ref{properties}.
-We give practical enhancements to the algorithms in Sec. \ref{practical_enhancements}, and provide experiments and discussion in Sec. \ref{experiments} and Appx \ref{additional_experiments}.
+\item We provide ablations and additional empirical studies showing that our decentralised communication architecture brings {further benefits over both the central-agent and independent alternatives in terms of robustness to unexpected update failures and changes in population size}.
+For further discussion of the relevance of these scenarios in large multi-agent systems, see Sec. \ref{robustness_experiments}. \end{itemize}

+The paper structure is as follows: we give further related work in Sec. \ref{related_work} and preliminaries in Sec. \ref{preliminaries}.
+We present our theoretical algorithms in Sec. \ref{algorithm_section} and theoretical results in Sec. \ref{properties}.
+We give enhancements to the algorithms necessary for learning in practical time in Sec. \ref{practical_enhancements}, and provide experiments and discussion in Sec. \ref{experiments}.
+We conclude by discussing limitations and suggestions for future work in Sec. \ref{future_work}.